 All accompanied repertoire, including concertos, must be performed with an accompanist.
 On request, the School will provide contact information for professional accompanists who are available in St. John’s for the live auditions.

-Specific auditions requirements for each instrument are as follows:
+Specific audition requirements for each instrument can be found here.